 Generally, future management actions are only taken into account for the SCR calculations of certain American and Australian business.
 Therefore they affect only the RM via the SCR (determined with the internal model), but not the best estimate projections.
-There are some exceptions for our US business, most importantly, the US Mortality Solutions business.
-A detailed management action plan ("FMA Plan") has been implemented to address issues with a US mortality portfolio acquired in 2009.
-The expected cash flows from in-force management are reflected in the 2018 TP.
+There are some exceptions for our US business, most importantly, the US mortality business.
+A detailed management action plan ("FMA Plan") has been implemented to address issues with parts of the US mortality portfolio.
+The expected cash flows from in-force management are reflected in the 2019 TP.

-Material Assumptions for the Longevity Business
+Material assumptions for the longevity business